harishpathak/HPGPSTracking/README.md

 # HPGPSTracking

-This is a tracking app which can send location to server while in background state.
+This is a tracking app in iOS which can send location to server while in background state.